Cyb3r-Assassin/n4p/README.md

 ##N4P for Pentoo and Gentoo Linux.
 ####Offensive network security framework

+####This git stream is considered a live and unstable form.
+All stable entries are committed into a release package.

 * Fully manages system states automatically for Airbase-ng with bridging and ipv4_forwarding ability.
 * Configures all necessary elements and performs MITM, ARP, WPA Cracking, Sniffing and SSLstrip attacks.

+#### 2.0 Added user initiative modularization scripts.
+Now write your own modules in Bash or Python or Perl!
+#### 2.0 Wireless operations now support Debian and Kali linux!

 Opening screenshot of n4p
 ![n4p](http://i.imgur.com/RGdtLR8.png)
+#### 2.0 offers an advanced section

 Configuration file modified by user.
 All Access Point options, devices, and attacking methods are set here.
 The user may modify options before launching new attacks without interrupting current attack, as long as the current attack window remains open.
-2.0 offers an advanced section

 > You may not comment out option lines but you may disable options if you decide on storing multiple possible options for testing.
 > This is done by e.g. #IFACE1\=

 Flexibility of ettercaps options have been preserved by allowing the user to change the options passed during execution.

->2.0 Added user initiative modularization scripts.
-Now write your own modules in Bash or Python or Perl!

 > Ettercap default switches are -Tqz the user could simply change that value to -Tq if they wanted to enable initial arp.